Olly Stephens: Concerns about killer's violent nature raised before killing

 Concerns about a teenager's violent nature were repeatedly raised before he murdered a 13-year-old boy.

-The boy was detained for the killing of Olly Stephens in Reading, along with two other teenagers who'd plotted with him on social media to ambush Olly in January 2021.
+The boy was detained for the killing of Olly Stephens in Reading, along with two other teenagers who had plotted with him on social media to ambush Olly in January 2021.

 A review into the boy's contact with various agencies has now been finished.